• the efficiency of collateral cerebral circulation can be indirectly assessed by evaluating perfusion distal to the occlusion/stenosis

 Collateral circulation assessment on DSA

-• DSA allows assessment of collateral circulation dynamics, the disadvantage is invasiveness and necessity of examination of all 4 main arteries
+• DSA allows the assessment of collateral circulation dynamics; disadvantages are invasiveness and the need to examine all 4 main arteries

-• it can be used during the endovascular procedure e.g. to assess collateral flow through the ACA in case of M1 occlusion
+• it can be used during the endovascular procedure, e.g., to assess the collateral flow through the ACA in the case of M1 occlusion

-• it is necessary to assess the venous phase as well
+• it is also necessary to assess the venous phase

 Grade Angiographic collaterals

-0 no collaterals visible to the ischemic site
+0 no collaterals visible in the ischemic area

-1 slow collaterals to the periphery of the ischemic site with the persistence of some of the defect
+1 slow collaterals to the periphery of the ischemic area with persisting defect

-3 collaterals with slow but complete angiographic blood flow of the ischemic bed by the late venous phase
+3 collaterals with slow but complete filling of the ischemic area in the late venous phase

-4 complete and rapid collateral blood flow to the vascular bed in the entire ischemic territory by retrograde perfusion
+4 complete and rapid blood flow to the entire ischemic territory by retrograde perfusion

-Collateral grading score - left ACA occlusion with complete and fast ACA filling via right ICA and AcoA (grade 4)
+Collateral grading score - left ACA occlusion with complete and rapid ACA filling via right ICA and AcoA (grade 4)

 Pial Collateral Score [Christoforidis et al,2005]